How to Make Money Buying and Selling Websites

 Transferring the Website

 If you use a broker they’ll handle this step for you.
-If you’re going it alone, however, then you need to ensure that all technical aspects of the website are handed over to the new owner.
+If you’re going it alone, then you need to ensure that all technical aspects of the website are handed over to the new owner.

-You’ll need to contact your domain provider, website builder, and hosting server in order to transfer everything over correctly.
+You’ll need to contact your domain provider, website builder, and hosting server to transfer everything over correctly.
 Don’t forget to transfer any related assets that the new owner will need to upkeep the website too.

 Buying and Selling Websites: A Summary

-Buying and selling websites successfully requires time and skill to spot the right websites and improve them in order to make a profit.
+It requires time and skill to spot the right websites and improve them if you want to make a profit.

 This article has talked you through how to make money buying and selling websites, from start to finish – but to recap, key things to remember are:

-• Make sure you have enough time and money to invest before you get started.
+• Make sure you have enough time and money to invest before you get started

-• Choose a website with an evergreen niche, don’t get tempted by passing fads.
+• Choose a website with an evergreen niche, don’t get tempted by passing fads

-• Use website marketplaces or brokers if you’re just starting out.
+• Use website marketplaces or brokers if you’re just starting out

-• Undertake due diligence and your own valuation before you make an offer.
+• Undertake due diligence and your own valuation before you make an offer

-• Take the time to improve the website before you sell it on.
+• Take the time to improve the website before you sell it on

-• Value your website by taking into account how much revenue it generates and the improvements you have installed.
+• Value your website by taking into account how much revenue it generates and the improvements you have installed

-• Transfer everything such as your domain and web hosting provider to the new owner to complete the sale.
+• Transfer everything such as your domain and web hosting provider to the new owner to complete the sale

 If you’ve decided to start buying and selling websites for profit then we’d love to hear how it goes – make sure you come back and tell us in the comments section!